kan-k/rl4f/README.md

 You can **register for free** on our [Quant Platform](https://rl4f.pqp.io) to make easy use of the Python code in the cloud.
 No local Python installation is required.

+## Python Environment

+The original code of the book has been developed using `TensorFlow` 2.10.
+You can use the YAML file in the repository (`rl4f_tf210.yaml`) to create a Python environment with `conda` as follows:

+    conda env create -n rl4f_tf210 -f rl4f_tf210.yaml

 ## Copyright & Disclaimer

 © Dr. Yves J. Hilpisch | The Python Quants GmbH | October 2024